 Poulter was a devoted scientist and teacher whose contributions to the School and the research community will be greatly missed.

-Recruited to Robarts Research Institute in 2005 as a member of the Neurodegeneration Group, Poulter subsequently joined the Departments of Clinical Neurosciences and Physiology and Pharmacology.
+Recruited to Robarts Research Institute in 2005 as a member of the Neurodegeneration Group, Poulter subsequently joined the Department of Physiology and Pharmacology.
 His research was internationally recognized for contributing to the understanding of the molecular and cellular basis of epilepsy and depressive disorders.
 He was developing a new anti-epileptic drug through a start-up company he founded, and was committed to the advancement of science for the betterment of human health.

 He served as a member of the Robarts Executive Committee and was an active member of his research group and Robarts Research Institute.
 Throughout his career, he published more than 70 peer-reviewed manuscripts and was successful in obtaining research funding from CIHR, NSERC, The Ontario Brain Institute, and other agencies.